Krystian19/cactus-app/README.md

 + - [ ] Find and implement a better design for the current video player component
 + - [ ] Setup pagination for the Genre schemas and the client's Genre view
 + - [ ] Setup name search for the Genre schemas and the client's Genre view
-+ - [ ] Implement a not found page for for requests outside of client or content that is not found
++ - [ ] Implement a not found page for content that is not found
++ - [ ] Create an error component to show if the client's requests fails
+  + - [ ] Create a method of handling request failures that can be used universally between components.
 + - [ ] Add more series to the backend-admin's seeding script data
-+ - [ ] Create an error component to show if the client's requests fails
 + - [ ] Setup Category filters for the search view
   + - [ ] Implement Category filtering Component for the search view
 + - [ ] Setup multi-language support for the client